Anomalies (malcat.anomalies)

 Iterate over the file’s identified / matching anomalies

-for a in malcat.anomalies:
+for a in analysis.anomalies:

 print(f"Anomaly {a.label} [{a.category}] found, locations:")